Mgnsoscar/FDTDream/README.md

 # Thin film with etched circular hole

 The FDTD region is automatically centered between the substrate and the tallest structure.
-By default, it is centered at z=50 nm, suitable for structures of up to 100 nm.
+By default, it is centered at z=50 nm, suitable for structures that are 100 nm thick.
 To simulate a 150 nm thick gold film with an etched circular hole, we need to adjust the film thickness.